As Meth Use Surges, First Responders Struggle To Help Those In Crisis

 "They feel like they've missed out and they want to have a little fun and make up for lost time maybe," Andrews says.

 Another explanation for the rising death rate is that meth is contaminated.
 And that affects everyone, old and young.
-Last year, three young people in San Francisco died after smoking meth together — it turns out the meth had fentanyl in it.
-The synthetic opioid has been causing waves of heroin overdoses across the country, but now it's showing up mixed in to cocaine and meth.
+Last year, three young people in San Francisco died after smoking meth together.
+It turns out the meth had fentanyl in it.
+The synthetic opioid has been causing waves of heroin overdoses across the country, but now it's showing up mixed into cocaine and meth.

 Most researchers believe the contamination is accidental.